aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsm-to-ots/_index.md

 ---
 title: C# XLSM to OTS - XLSM to OTS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSM to OTS in C#.
-C# Convert XLSM to OTS saveformat.
-C# XLSM to OTS format.
-Save XLSM to OTS C#.
+Convert XLSM to OTS quickly and easily with Aspose.Cells.
+C# XLSM to OTS.
+C# Save XLSM to OTS.
+Save XLSM as OTS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSM to OTS in C#., C# XLSM to OTS saveformat., XLSM to OTS C#., C# Convert XLSM to OTS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSM to OTS in C#., Save XLSM to OTS using C#., C# XLSM to OTS saveformat., XLSM to OTS Converter., C# Save XLSM as OTS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}